Kadeem-Caines/BasicATM/README.md

 # BasicATM
-Basic Java program showcasing basic functions of a bank ATM
+This is a Basic Java console program showcasing basic functions of a bank's ATM

-To run Program on windows
+## Installation

 1.Download "BasicATM.jar" file from the out/artifacts/BasicATM_jar folder